Re-Registration of Common Land under Pt 1 of the Commons Act 2006

 as common that failed under the 1965 Commons Registration Act may in certain cases

-be added to the commons register (‘re-registered’).
+will be added to the commons register (‘re-registered’).

 of land that may be eligible for re-registration.
 The information is made available